 What is Alibaba?

-If you’ve decided and are determined to source your supplier from overseas, there’s a good chance you’ll be buying from Alibaba or AliExpress dropshipping.
-By the numbers, Alibaba is the largest ecommerce company in the world, earning $78.6 billion in revenue in 2020.
+Alibaba is a Chinese owned global wholesale marketplace founded in 1999.
+If you’ve decided and are determined to source your supplier from overseas, there’s a good chance you’ll want to know how to buy from Alibaba or AliExpress dropshipping.
+By the numbers, Alibaba is the largest ecommerce company in the world, earning around $109 billion in 2021.
 It's also the most comprehensive directory that connects suppliers (mostly from Asia) with buyers from all over the globe.

 The Alibaba group owns three Chinese marketplaces—Taobao, Tmall, and Alibaba.com—has hundreds of millions of users, and hosts hundreds of millions of retailers and products.
 There’s not much you won’t find in its directory, which is how it became one of the most popular destinations for online shopping.